sam-rice/reading-room-ui/README.md

 <br />

-This is the home of the Reading Room UI, the front-end of a full-stack personal project still in development.
+This is the home of the Reading Room UI, the front-end of a full-stack personal project.

 Repository for the project's Java/Spring Boot back-end service [can be found here](https://github.com/sam-rice/reading-room-api).